This morning, Cassini will die.

 But you never know.
 That’s why we keep going out there.
 The challenges of manned exploration of the planets have so far proven too daunting for us to meet, but I’m pretty sure that by the middle of this century we will have landed humans on Mars, although they might not be Americans.
 There’s an updated version of an old Cold War-era joke: The young boy asks his dad, “What will we find when we get to Mars, Dad?”
 And he says, “Chinese, son.”

 Eventually, though, we will get there, and who knows for sure what we will find?
-Some would say it’s all an enormous waste of money and other resources, all of which could be put to better use here on Earth to improve human lives and our planet itself, and there’s something to be said for that.
+Some would say it’s an enormous waste of money and other resources, all of which could be put to better use here on Earth to improve human lives and our planet itself, and there’s something to be said for that.
 But that’s always been the case.
 The governments and companies that sent the early explorers sailing fragile wooden ships across the vast oceans of our planet didn’t know for sure what was out there, or even if there was a “there.”
-But they went anyway, and what they discovered was far more dazzling than anything they had dreamed of.
+But they went anyway, and what they discovered was far more dazzling, and profitable, than anything they had dreamed of.
 I have a feeling that will be the case when we finally set foot on Mars and perhaps the moons of Jupiter and Saturn.

 It might be a century before humans follow the path of Cassini to Saturn and Huygens down to the surface of Titan, but what these dutiful, hard-working probes did was show us the way, revealing some of God’s most awesome creation.
 Their very existence is a credit to human ingenuity and our willingness to work together to explore the unknown.
 Imagine what we could accomplish if we did that all the time.